 “It’s a good question – test automation is directly related to product development.
 Nowadays they go hand in hand.
 We start with developing, and at the very same time we begin writing the tests.
 Varonis has evolved when it comes to automated testing.
 We started with KDT, but eventually it became too complicated to use, and we realized that a change had to be made.
 Personally, I would recommend working with code based frameworks.”

-What about ROI and manual testing?
+What about test automation ROI and manual testing?

 “Manual testing is something that pulls you backwards.
 When using manual testing, we tended to get very selective (how much and how often you do certain tests); automation can run on demand or every hour of the night in full regression!
 Automated testing is a long-term investment, and is particularly relevant for companies that are looking to grow quickly.
-The ROI is truly amazing.
+The test automation ROI is truly amazing.
 For every penny invested, I believe you will receive 10 times more!”